Testing Cosmic Censorship Conjecture for Extremal and Near-extremal (2+1)-dimensional MTZ Black Holes: Overcharging ( ) dimensional black holes

 \section{Overcharging ($2+1$) dimensional black holes}

 We start with the Einstein-Hilbert-Maxwell action:

-In the following, we shall fix $\Lambda=-l^{-2}$ equal to unity.
-After solving the field equations in Hamiltonian form with the assumptions of rotational symmetry and time independence, Martinez-Teitelboim-Zanelli (MTZ) obtained the following solution representing a charged black hole without angular momentum \cite{MTZ}
+Here $F_{\mu\nu}$ is tensor of electromagnetic field, while $R$ is the scalar curvature of the spacetime.
+In the following, we shall fix $\Lambda=-l^{-2}$ being equal to unity.
+After solving the field equations in Hamiltonian form with the assumptions of rotational symmetry and time independence, Martinez-Teitelboim-Zanelli (MTZ) obtained the following solution representing a charged black hole without angular momentum~\cite{Martinez00}